Rootes Arrow

-Rootes Arrow was the manufacturer's name for a range of cars produced under several badge-engineered marques by the Rootes Group (later Chrysler Europe) from 1966 to 1979.
+Rootes Arrow was the manufacturer's name for a range of cars produced under several badge-engineered marques by the Rootes Group (later Chrysler Europe) from 1966 to 1979 in Europe, and continuing on until 2005 in Iran.
 It is amongst the last Rootes designs, developed with no influence from future owner Chrysler.
 The range is almost always referred to by the name of the most prolific model, the Hillman Hunter.

 A substantial number of separate marque and model names were applied to this single car platform.
 Some were given different model names to justify trim differences (Hillman GT, Hillman Estate Car) and, from time to time, models were sold in some European markets under the Sunbeam marque (Sunbeam Sceptre for instance), and at other times used UK marque/model names.
 Singer Gazelle and Vogue models were also sold in the UK for one season badged as Sunbeams after the Singer brand was withdrawn.

 The models sold – not all concurrently – were, alphabetically by marque: